 This medicine may cause blurred vision and may impair your reactions.
 Avoid driving or hazardous activity until you know how this medicine will affect you.

 Crizotinib can pass into body fluids (urine, feces, vomit).
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Xalkori side effects

-liver problems - nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).
+liver problems - nausea, upper stomach pain, itching, tiredness, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes).

-Less serious Xalkori side effects may include:
+Common Xalkori side effects may include:

-nausea, vomiting, stomach pain, loss of appetite;
+nausea, vomiting, decreased appetite;

-swelling in your hands or feet.
+swelling in your hands, feet, or eyes;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.